top of page

 4. Symmetry & Balance

 Whether it’s a ring, a pair of earrings, or a pendant, balance and symmetry are key to how a piece sits and sparkles when worn.
-Asymmetry can be a design choice, but it should always feel intentional.
+Asymmetry can be a design choice but should always feel intentional.

 5. Hallmarks & Metal Purity

-Bonus tip: Don’t be afraid to ask about metal content or request a certificate for larger gemstones or bespoke pieces.
+Bonus tip: Don’t hesitate to ask about metal content or request a certificate for larger gemstones or bespoke pieces.

 6. Craftsmanship in Detail